Athulpreman/React-project-zipping/README.md

 ### Step 3

-Add the following line in the package.json file, just inside paranthesis.
+Add the following line in the package.json file, just inside curly bracket.

       "homepage": "./",